-Readers interested in further information about DRIP such as investment process, fees, capital structure, trust life and the board, may wish to read the initiation note, Good things in small packages, published on 11 July 2016.
+Readers interested in further information about DRIP such as investment process, fees, capital structure, trust life and the board, may wish to read our initiation note, Good things in small packages, published on 11 July 2016.
 The contents pages have been reproduced below.
-You can read the note by clicking on the contents pages or by visiting www.quoteddata.com.
+You can read the note by clicking on the contents pages or by visiting our website, www.martenandco.com.